 Developments in pedagogical approaches have had a positive impact on reducing cognitive load.
 This has been particularly valuable for those learners who might have previously been harder to engage.
-This remains a development point for the school and will be further advanced this academic year, with a thorough planned review of the school's marking and feedback policy.
+This remains a development point for the school and will be further advanced this academic year, with a planned approach to peer support and coaching, using Tom Sherrington's 'Walkthrus'.